AndrewBaker841354689/RedditDataExtractor/md files/README.md

 3. The popup will auto-fill with the current Reddit post URL if you are on a valid post page.
 4. Use the **Scrape this post** button to generate a `.md` file containing the post title, metadata, body, comments, extracted mentions, and fetch diagnostics.
 5. Use the **Download images** checkbox to enable downloading all images into a subfolder alongside the Markdown file.
+6. Adjust the **Sort, Limit, and Depth** controls to customize how many comments and reply levels are fetched (defaults: sort=top, limit=100, depth=5).
-6. Use the **Copy Prompt** button to copy a ChatGPT instruction template to your clipboard for further interaction or processing.
+7. Use the **Copy Prompt** button to copy a ChatGPT instruction template to your clipboard for further interaction or processing.
-7. Check your **Downloads** folder for the saved files.
+8. Check your **Downloads** folder for the saved files.

 ## File Structure
 ```